Stages and Treatment of Alzheimer's Disease

 Alzheimer's disease (AD) is a type of progressive deterioration of the structure and function of the brain.
-In the prodromal stage, a person may function appropriately in his or her home and work environment, and abnormalities in cognition may be apparent only on detailed neuropsychologic testing.
-Eventually, cognitive deficits are noticeable.
+In its earliest stage, a person may function appropriately in his or her home and work environment, and problems with brain function may be apparent only on detailed neuropsychologic testing.
+Eventually, brain function problems are noticeable.

 A person with Alzheimer's disease early on has difficulty with: